Willy Rudolf Foerster: Rescue of Jewish refugees

 With the help of the "Jewish Refugee Committee" he employed a sizable number of Jewish refugees from Germany and the occupied territories in his company.
 Being anti-Nazi, he organized, together with the "Jewish Refugee Committee" in Tokyo, the entry of his new employees and their families to Japan.
 Despite the enormous pressure of the Nazi party and the German missions abroad in Tokyo and Yokohama, he refused to dismiss his staff members.
-Publicly he dissociated himself from NS policy and called himself a "stateless person".
+Publicly he dissociated himself from National Socialist policy and called himself a "stateless person".

 Hans Alexander Straus (Columbia Records) and Karl Rosenberg (Liebermann-Waelchli & Co.) in Tokyo, who organized the committee, received application documents from persecuted Jews in Germany and the German-occupied territories which they forwarded to Foerster.
 Foerster then provided a free passage to Japan.
 The family men worked at Foerster's company and their children attended school.
 In this way, a sizable number of Jewish refugees from Germany, Austria, and other countries, such as Czechoslovakia, came to Japan.
 In a letter written in 1939 to a stateless Jewish engineer in Germany, who had lost his job because of his Jewish descent, Rosenberg described Foerster as a man of "extraordinary independence, full of character and without prejudice".
 But even though the engineer was able to provide a passport without imprinted "J" and an employment contract with Foerster's company, the Japanese denied the entry of the family.
 But Foerster – as Rosenberg described – "worked desperately" to get a permission for the family to enter Japan.
 At least, like in other cases, he was successful.
 Shortly afterwards Rosenberg noted overjoyed, that Foerster was able, "despite extreme difficulties", to convince the Japanese authorities.
 Several other cases are documented.
 At the end of 1940, Foerster saved the children of one of his employees in Vienna from deportation to a concentration camp.
 Some months after their arrival in Japan they were deprived of citizenship by the German consulate in Yokohama.
 But Foerster was able to prevent the deportation of the whole family to the Shanghai Ghetto at the very last moment.